 What are the risks of spaying or neutering my dog?

 While these surgeries and quite common and safe, they still should be performed by an experienced and qualified vet, as there is some small risk involved.
-But this is the case with any surgery which require general anesthesia.
+But this is the case with any surgery which requires general anesthesia.

 What does the recovery process look like?